geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-20/meeting-transcript.md

 That example that I posted is all pre-after.
 But the idea is that you basically have, like, four loads in computes, and then you put the..
 You, like, change the order to be, like..

 ##### **Geohot** [[00:50:35](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3035)]
-But, yeah, so I have that matmall maxed out.
+But, yeah, so I have that matmul maxed out.
 At least as much as you can without going to assembly.
 Yeah, so, like, what I just posted in TinyKittens is what pipelining is.

 ##### **Chenyu** [[00:51:19](https://www.youtube.com/watch?v=rt8wGfaM1y8&t=3079)]
 And with after, this would be just a chain of after and this, like, specific order you want?